MajdiMorad/TheoMirandes/README.md

 - 👋 Hi, I’m @TheoMirandes
 - 👀 I’m interested in Learning About Security
 - 🌱 I’m currently learning For Promotion in jobs
-- 💞️ I’m looking to collaborate on Crypto And Sciencies
+- 💞️ I’m looking to collaborate on Crypto And Sciencie
 - 📫 How to reach me by mailing me directly

 <!---